 - 1. The Board of Examiners' rulings are based on a simple majority vote. - 2.
 If the votes are equally divided the Chairman of the Board of Examiners will have a casting vote unless the votes were cast by ballot. - 3.
-If votes cast by ballot are equally divided, then a second vote by ballot will be held; if the votes are once again equally divided, the proposal being voted upon will be rejected.
+If votes cast by ballot are equally divided, then a second vote by ballot will be held; if the votes are once again equally divided, the proposal being voted upon will be rejected. - 4.
+The decision whether a student has met all the requirements for the degree audit is made by one member of the Board of Examiners and the official secretary.
+In case of doubt the Board of Examiners will decide.

-Article 5 Examinators, external examiners ad hoc committees
+Article 5 Examiners, external examiners and ad hoc committees

-- 1. The members of staff responsible for providing the teaching in the relevant subject will be the examiners that conduct examinations. - 2.
-The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
+- 1. The members of staff responsible for providing the teaching in the relevant subject will be the examiners that conduct examinations. - The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
 This kind of appointment will be for a maximum period of two years, with the option to extend this period each time by a maximum of a further two years. - 3.
 The Board of Examiners may appoint ad hoc committees.